wavefrontHQ/docs/pages/doc/wavefront_api.md

 {% include note.html content="Our REST API is not the same as the `/api` endpoint that you specify for the Wavefront proxy."%}

-{% include important.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
-For VMware Cloud services subscriptions, the authentication and authorization APIs are part of the VMware Cloud services REST API.
-For information about VMware Cloud services subscriptions and original subscriptions and the differences between them, see [Subscription Types](subscriptions-differences.html)."%}

 ## API Documentation (Service Instance)

 Each Operations for Applications service instance includes Swagger-generated documentation for the REST API.
 In our blog post [Did You Know that Our API Docs Are Alive](https://tanzu.vmware.com/content/vmware-aria-operations-for-applications-blog/did-you-know-that-our-api-docs-are-alive) we explain how you can experiment with our API directly from this in-product documentation.